Flint, MI– When you think of a rocket scientist, you might picture someone in a white lab coat who is cold and serious.

 She also knows that Black people roller skate, collect dolls, ski, hike, motorcycle, hunt, and do all kinds of other “cool shit.”
 But their stories are not always told, so she’s setting off to tell them.

-Black Like Us is of Johnson’s newest project, a series of multimedia stories that aim to show diverse depictions of Black culture that defy stereotypes.
+Black Like Us is one of Johnson’s newest project, a series of multimedia stories that aim to show diverse depictions of Black culture that defy stereotypes.
 The series will take her all around the country in an RV the size of a studio apartment with her two Shih Tzus, Chance and Carter, and occasionally her 14-year-old daughter, Jordan.

 “People have no idea that Black folks are rocket scientists or Black folks ride horses, you know?
 I want to expose them to that instead of the violence, the crime, the stereotypical things that we see in the media as it pertains to Black communities and Black people,” Johnson, Flint Beat’s publisher and founder, said.
 “I think we need something healthy, and we have to look at this like a holistic approach, something well-rounded to balance us.
 And I think Black Like Us is part of that balance.”